 All the operations in this article are accomplished by using the Microsoft Office 365 application.

-Step 1: Input All Required Data
+Step 1: Inserting All Required Data

 In the first step, we will input all the required data associated with our production.
 The steps are described below: